 - Amid lingering supply chain delays, inflation, and a competitive labor market, ensured that the maintenance and operations of the WRPs sustained a high rate of compliance with National Pollutant Discharge Elimination System (NPDES) permits; - Continued to build an Asset Management Program that is sustainable, optimizes the life cycle of critical assets, and considers the long-term environmental and financial implications of all programs and projects.
-Major undertakings include the testing and inspection of cathodic protection systems, which are used to reduce the corrosion that develops on metal surfaces in harsh operating environments, the installation of chains, sprockets, and appurtenances in preliminary and grit tanks for improved sludge, scum, and grit removal, the installation of gas monitoring equipment for workplace health and safety, and the rehabilitation and repair of the railroad system, which is used to convey biosolids to the drying sites; - In pursuit of process improvements, replaced a fixed-speed service water pump at the Kirie WRP with a smaller variable speed drive pump that requires less energy to operate and installed special software at the O'Brien to help diagnose a protective relay's behavior during a power system fault; - Relied on skilled in-house trades to maintain the WRPs so that equipment and processes were compliant with regulations, reliable, and available when needed.
-Over the course of the year, a wide range of maintenance projects were undertaken, including rebuilding a primary settling tank at the Lemont WRP, rehabilitating a second aeration battery (E2) at the Calumet WRP, installing harmonic filters at the new preliminary tanks at the Stickney WRP to address electrical issues and improve the quality of the power, converting existing space into an expanded, more efficient laboratory for the treatment plant operators at the Hanover Park WRP, and rebuilding the main scale at the Lawndale Avenue Solids Management Area, used to weigh the outgoing biosolids; - Repaired a debris basket at the Kirie WRP's influent pumping station, which is used for headworks screening and grit removal.
+Major work involved testing and inspecting cathodic protection systems, which are used to reduce the corrosion that develops on metal surfaces in harsh operating environments, installing chains, sprockets, and appurtenances in preliminary and grit tanks for improved sludge, scum, and grit removal, installing gas monitoring equipment for workplace health and safety, and rehabilitating the railroad system, which is used to convey biosolids to the drying sites; - In pursuit of process improvements, replaced a fixed-speed service water pump at the Kirie WRP with a smaller variable speed drive pump that requires less energy to operate and installed special software at the O'Brien to help diagnose a protective relay's behavior during a power system fault; - Relied on skilled in-house trades to maintain the WRPs so that equipment and processes were compliant with regulations, reliable, and available when needed.
+Over the course of the year, a wide range of maintenance projects was undertaken, including rebuilding a primary settling tank at the Lemont WRP, rehabilitating a second aeration battery (E2) at the Calumet WRP, converting existing space into an expanded, more efficient laboratory for the treatment plant operators at the Hanover Park WRP, and rebuilding the main scale at the Lawndale Avenue Solids Management Area, used to weigh the outgoing biosolids; - Repaired a debris basket at the Kirie WRP's influent pumping station, which is used for headworks screening and grit removal.
 The headworks is the first stage of the treatment process during which large inorganic materials are removed from the wastewater.
 Once again, District's trades were instrumental in returning the equipment to service; - Rebuilt the conveyance systems associated with the fine screens, coarse screens, and post-digestion centrifuges at the Stickney WRP.
 Without reliable conveyance systems, essential processes within the WRP may be disrupted; - Disassembled a dry weather pump at the North Branch Pumping Station to remove a mass of debris that was preventing the impeller, the main component of the pump, from rotating.
-Identifying and solving problems like this is a daily requirement in M&O; - Managed a project to rehabilitate the pavement at the Lawndale Avenue Solids Management Area, which had deteriorated from exposure to heavy truck traffic and the harsh operating environment.
+Identifying and solving problems like this is a daily requirement in M&O: - Managed a project to rehabilitate the pavement at the Lawndale Avenue Solids Management Area, which had deteriorated from exposure to heavy truck traffic and the harsh operating environment.
 Maintaining critical infrastructure, like roads, is fundamental to securing the District's resiliency; - Prepared to capitalize on favorable weather conditions and strong product demand to maximize the beneficial reuse of biosolids, a major element of the District's resource recovery plan.